Intro-Quantitative-Geology/Exercise-14/README.md

 1. The 1 plot requested for problem 1 with an advection velocity of 0.5 mm/a and the 4 plots requested for problem 2.
 2. Figure captions for each plot describing the plot as if it were in a scientific journal article.
-4. A copy of your modified Python scripts used for Problems 1 and 2
+4. A copy of your modified Python script used for Problems 1 and 2

 **NOTE**: You may want to reference these plots in your final report on these exercises, so be sure to keep the copies of the plot files.